solo925/Telehealth/consultations/inst.md

     it finnaly worked channels and daphne chat feature

-video chat working tested on the same devise
+video chat working tested on the same device

 ![alt text](image.png)